Nanosheared electrolyte

 thermo 200

 Finally, let us run for 4000 steps.
-Add the following lines into input.lammps:
+Add the following lines to input.lammps:

 run 4000

-In order to better equilibrate the system, let us perform two additional steps with a larger timestep and a larger imposed temperature:
+In order to better equilibrate the system, let us perform two additional steps with a larger timestep and a higher imposed temperature:

 fix myber fluid temp/berendsen 300 300 100